zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

       This parameter describes the location of the external configuration file.

    The method in this example uses the provided configuration file names in order to load them as _YAML_ files into the internal Java configuration object of type _ApiMediationServiceConfig_.

-   The other context parameters with the _apiml_ prefix are copied to the application Java System Properties. <font color = "red"> Explain why the context parameters are copied to the application Java System Properties </font>
+   The other context parameters  with the _apiml_ prefix are used to rewrite values of properties in the configuration files.

  ## Loading YAML configuration files